Early residents

 Gandhi and coresidents eating together at Sevagram Ashram.
 Seated next to Gandhi is Abha Gandhi, and Sarlabehn is seated next to Abha.
 In nice

-Gandhi and Kasturba speaking to coresidents
+Gandhi and Kasturba Gandhi speaking to coresidents

 Gandhi and Kasturba speaking with coresidents at Sevagram Ashram, circa 1940.
 Seated to the left of Kasturba is Abha Gandhi.